Bahia coastal forests

 The Bahia coastal forests are a tropical moist broadleaf forest ecoregion of eastern Brazil, part of the larger Atlantic Forest region.

 Setting

-The Bahia coastal forests occupy a belt approximately 150 km wide along the Atlantic coast of eastern Brazil, in the states of Bahia and Espirito Santo.
+The Bahia coastal forests occupy a belt approximately 150 km wide along the Atlantic coast of eastern Brazil, in the states of Bahia and Espírito Santo.
 The Itapicuru River forms the northern boundary of the ecoregion, which extends south to near the Itapemirim River.
 The ecoregion is bounded on the east by the Atlantic Ocean and the enclaves of the Atlantic Coast restingas forests and Bahia mangroves.
 To the west, the forests transition to the drier Bahia interior forests.

 The forests cover Tertiary sedimentary plateaus extending from near the seacoast westward to the lower slopes of the Serra da Mantiqueira.
 The prevalent soils are tropical nutrient-poor yellow-red latosol and podzols.

 Climate

 The ecoregion has a tropical climate with annual rainfall ranging from 1,200 to 1,800 mm, evenly distributed throughout the year.
 The southern portion of the ecoregion may experience a dry period from May through September.